humdrum-tools/humdrum-documentation/guide/ch34/index.md

-Suppose, for example, we wanted to analyze set forms in Claude Debussy\'s *Syrinx* for solo flute.
+Suppose, for example, we wanted to analyze set forms in Claude Debussy's *Syrinx* for solo flute.
 The opening measures are shown in Example 34.1.

 **Example 34.1.** From Claude Debussy, *Syrinx* for flute.